erickvneri/vim-config/README.md

 ### Recomendations

-To avoid using the default vim editor, put the following lines into your `~/.profile` or `~/.bashrc` files:
+- To avoid using the default vim editor, put the following lines into your `~/.profile` or `~/.bashrc` files:

       alias vi="nvim"
       alias vim="nvim"

+- For Python virtualenvironments, it may be necessary to run the following:

+      python -m pip install neovim jedi pylint black